by John Brian Shannon | October 13, 2014

 They can’t do that in Canada because this is a developed nation and Canadian citizens have rights.
 All three levels of government would come together to stop such a plan from getting past the drawing board.

 If you live in a developed nation, your town or city would likewise intervene if a corporation tried such a stunt.
-The government works for the people in such cases to prevent inappropriate development from occurring.
+The government works for the people to prevent inappropriate development from occurring.
 Just one of the benefits of living in a developed nation.

-But with the proposed free trade agreements, governments will be able to be sued by corporations for passing new laws or changing existing laws and regulations that could conceivably impact their operations.
+But with the proposed free trade agreements governments will get sued by corporations for passing new laws or changing existing laws and regulations that could impact their operations.
 There is no legislation preventing the most frivolous of cases being brought against any level of government.
 Nor is there any limit to how many court cases (frivolous, or not) that corporations can bring against the government.

 A profound change is about to hit our civilization — in ways we can’t yet imagine